 After identifying and acquiring the materials, the next task was to prepare the documents for use within the project.
 We had assembled an enormous amount of material, much of which did not address our research questions directly, although it was of wider value providing background and context.
-A considerable amount of time was spent collecting, collating, This article is protected by copyright.
-All rights reserved cataloguing, reviewing, prioritising and preparing documents for analysis.
-The 1940s material was for the most part administrative material, including minutes, annual reports, newsletters and, in some cases, correspondence and publications.
-These sources began life as typescript, printed or handwritten documents.
-After professional scanning, selected documents were converted into readable pdf or word files using Optical Character Recognition software, supplemented by manual data 'cleaning'.
+A considerable amount of time was spent collecting, collating, cataloguing, reviewing, prioritising, and preparing documents for analysis.
+The 1940s material was for the most part administrative material, including minutes, annual reports, newsletters, and, in some cases, correspondence and publications.
+These sources began life as typescript, printed, or handwritten documents.
+After professional scanning, selected documents were converted into readable PDF or Word files using Optical Character Recognition software, supplemented by manual data 'cleaning.'
 The preparation of such sources was both labour and resource intensive, and could not have been undertaken without funding.
-The 2010s material was either 'born digital', produced as word or pdf files, or in some cases scanned from print copies to create readable pdf files.
-A key issue here was the scale of the data, running to thousands of documents: without any pre-existing catalogue, all had to be read in order to select the most relevant, inevitably making choices, and compromises.
+The 2010s material was either 'born digital,' produced as Word or PDF files, or in some cases scanned from print copies to create readable PDF files.
+A key issue here was the scale of the data, running to thousands of documents: without any pre-existing catalogue, all had to be read in order to select the most relevant, inevitably making choices and compromises.

-The original intention was to use computer assisted qualitative data analysis software, more specifically NVivo10, to facilitating cross-team analysis.
+The original intention was to use computer-assisted qualitative data analysis software, more specifically NVivo10, to facilitating cross-team analysis.
 After an initial reading, those documents or sections of documents judged to be the most relevant were prepared and imported into NVivo.
-The range of documents and formats that can be analysed within NVivo has expanded in recent years, including enabling the inclusion of both text-based and image only PDFs.
-In order to code and query the documents, however, the PDFs needed to be text-based meaning that even some of the materials from the 2010s had to be converted.
-In practice, time-scales and differing levels of familiarity with the software across the team meant that we did not use it as consistently as we had initially intended, but even our limited use demonstrated its potential utility particularly given the scale of the data and the ability to share analysis across the team.
+The range of documents and formats that can be analysed within NVivo has expanded in recent years, including enabling the inclusion of both text-based and image-only PDFs.
+In order to code and query the documents, however, the PDFs needed to be text-based, meaning that even some of the materials from the 2010s had to be converted.
+In practice, timescales and differing levels of familiarity with the software across the team meant that we did not use it as consistently as we had initially intended, but even our limited use demonstrated its potential utility, particularly given the scale of the data and the ability to share analysis across the team.

-4.4 Interpretation
+4.4 | Interpretation